rubyworks/loadable/README.md

 Installing via RubyGems follows the usual pattern.

-    $ gem install loadable
+    gem install loadable

 To automatically load both the Gem and Ruby hooks, and the entire Loadable system, add `loadable` to your RUBYOPT environment variable.

-    $ export RUBYOPT="-rloadable"
+    export RUBYOPT="-rloadable"

 Place this in your shell's configuration file, such as `~/.bashrc`.
+For csh syntax (e.g. in `~/.cshrc`) use:

+    setenv RUBYOPT "-rloadable"

 If you do not want the default setup you can `require 'loadable/system'` instead.
 This will load in Loadable system, but only add an `OriginalLoader` to the